Fair Labor Standards Act Wage Claims

 Minimum wage for those under 20 years old

-With regard to the minimum wage for people under 20 years old, the law permits employers to pay these employees a minimum wage of $4.25 an hour for the first 90 calendar days of employment.
+Minimum wage for people under 20 years old, the law permits employers to pay these employees a minimum wage of $4.25 an hour for the first 90 calendar days of employment.
 Employers are not allowed, however, to replace these younger employees every 90 days to maintain this youth rate.

 Minimum wage for tipped employees